| Rev. Fr.

 people devised vain things (Ps.
 2:1)?
 Glory be to the

+Father.
 COLLECT O God, who hast made this most

 sacred night to shine forth with the brightness of the true light: